 How to Make Home-Made Sauerkraut

-Fermenting is a really fun hobby and skill to master.
+Fermenting is a fun and rewarding hobby and skill to master.
 Plus, it will always taste better than the manufactured store variety!
 Bear in mind that this will take at least four weeks to be ready!

 - Chop the cabbage down into even pieces.